 To address this, we are proposing to amend the rating area which will mean properties within the new boundary will be rated as urban and those outside the boundary will be rated as rural.
-Properties that are partially within the boundary are included as part of the Urban rating area.
+Properties that are partially within the boundary are included as urban part of the Urban rating area.

-There are a handful of properties withing the urban rating area that have resource consents to manage their own stormwater are therefore will continue to be exempt for stormwater rates.
+There are a handful of properties within the urban rating area that have resource consents to manage their own stormwater and therefore will continue to be exempt for stormwater rates.

 The properties shaded blue in the image below reflect the existing Te Kūiti Urban Rating Area, the pink line indicates the proposed rating area.
-The properties shaded green would become part of the Urban rating area while the properties shaded purple would become part of the rural rating area.
+The properties shaded green would become part of the Te Kūiti urban rating area while the properties shaded purple would become part of the Rural rating area.

-This option means keeping the current rating area acknowledging that some properties receiving benefit from the urban stormwater network are not making an appropriate contribution to the maintenance of the infrastructure.
+Keep the current rating area acknowledging that some properties receiving benefit from the urban stormwater network are not making an appropriate contribution to the maintenance of the infrastructure.

-Extend the Te Kūiti Urban Rating Area
+Option 2: Extend the Te Kūiti Urban Rating Area (Councils preferred option)

-Update the boundary to better reflect the location of the stormwater network, to ensure that properties benefitting from the stormwater network contribute towards the cost of maintaining it and those properties receiving no benefit only pay the rural rate.
+Update the boundary to better reflect the location of the stormwater network, to ensure that properties benefitting from the stormwater network contribute towards the cost of maintaining it and those properties receiving little benefit from the Te Kūiti stormwater activity only pay the rural rate.